DanCoombs1/Video_Game_Analysis/README.md

 - SQL: For data cleaning, manipulation, and analysis.
 - Tableau: For visualisation and creation of interactive dashboards.

-## Files
-- `data_analysis.sql`: SQL scripts for data cleaning and analysis tasks.
-- `tableau_dashboards.twb`: Tableau workbook containing interactive dashboards.

 ## Usage
 To replicate the analysis or explore the visualisations:
-1. Download the dataset from Kaggle (provide link if possible).
+1. Download the dataset from [Kaggle](https://www.kaggle.com/datasets/muhammadadiltalay/imdb-video-games).
 2. Execute the SQL scripts in the respective files to clean and analyse the data.
 3. Open `visual_analysis.twb` in Tableau to view the interactive dashboards.